 - Titles will be used in the registration process for session selection

 - Please do not exceed the 250-word limit for your abstract

-- The abstract should clearly describe the purpose of the presentation and should reflect at least one of the purposes or the theme of the Child Health Symposium
+- The abstract should clearly describe the purpose of the presentation

 - Reports of research studies (completed or underway) may want to include details of the population studied; study purposes, objectives or hypothesis, method, results and conclusions of the study, implications for practice, and acknowledgement of source(s) of funding